 What are the 4 pillars of data mesh?

-What is a data mesh vs data lake?
+What is data mesh in AWS?

-What is the difference between data fiber and data mesh?
+What is the difference between data fabric and data mesh?